kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

   it may not require them to come from different devices.
   It can accept allocations from either the same or different shareable devices.
 - Not configurable—users can't override this behavior when needed.

+### Identifying shared device in the device status

+When the same device are allocated multiple times to different requests, `ShareID` is required to differentiate between different allocation especially useful when the different allocation has a different status set in the `AllocatedDeviceStatus`.

+`ShareID`, which is intended to serve as part of a composite key for identifying devices, cannot be added to the map keys of the listType because fields used as map keys must be required.
+Making `ShareID` required is not an option, as the API feature gate should not introduce required fields.

+**Current Approach:**

+Append the `Device` with `/<share id>` and workarounds on validation function.

+**Alternative:**

+Update `api-machinery` to support adding new keys to listType=map - [GitHub Issue](https://github.com/kubernetes/kubernetes/issues/132524)

+### Defining a valid range for SharingPolicy

+**Current Approach:**

+Newly define minimum, maximum, and chunk size and implement a function to validate the value in range.

+**Alternative:**

+The range can be defined and validated using a `LimitRange` match.
+Enforcing min/max/default values via `LimitRange` is a generally useful mechanism.

+### Alternative words

+- `Device.AllowMultipleAllocations`: The alternative names proposed were: `Shareable`, `Shared`, and `AllowShared`.

+- `CapacityRequirements.Minimum`:
+  The alternative names proposed were: `Required`, `Reservation`, `Consumption`, and `Requests`.
+  `Requests` was dropped since it's already used in the DRA API for device requests.
+  `Minimum` was selected because the actual consumed capacity can be rounded up based on the sharing policy — for example, to match a defined chunk size or meet a minimum requirement.

+- `ChumkSize`: The alternative names proposed were: `StepSize`, `UnitSize`.

 ## Infrastructure Needed (Optional)